 Sophie Hannah is an internationally bestselling writer of psychological crime fiction, published in 32 languages and 51 territories.
-In 2014, Sophie published a new mystery novel starring Hercule Poirot, Agatha Christie’s famous detective.
-Sophie’s Poirot novel, The Monogram Murders, was written with the blessing of the Agatha Christie’s estate and was an international bestseller, reaching a top five position in the book charts in more than fifteen countries.
-In 2013, Sophie’s novel, The Carrier, won the Crime Thriller of the Year Award at the Specsavers National Book Awards.
-Two of Sophie’s crime novels, The Point of Rescue and The Other Half Lives, have been adapted for television and appeared on ITV1 under the series title Case Sensitive in 2011 and 2012.
-In 2004, Sophie won first prize in the Daphne Du Maurier Festival Short Story Competition for her suspense story The Octopus Nest, which is now published in her first collection of short stories, The Fantastic Book of Everybody’s Secrets.
+In 2014, with the blessing of Agatha Christie’s family and estate, Sophie published a new Hercule Poirot novel, The Monogram Murders, which was a bestseller in more than fifteen countries.
+In September 2016, her second Poirot novel, Closed Casket, will be published.

-Sophie has also published five collections of poetry.
-Her fifth, Pessimism for Beginners, was shortlisted for the 2007 T S Eliot Award.
+Sophie has also published two short story collections and five collections of poetry – the fifth of which, Pessimism for Beginners, was shortlisted for the 2007 T S Eliot Award.
 Her poetry is studied at GCSE, A-level and degree level across the UK.
 From 1997 to 1999 she was Fellow Commoner in Creative Arts at Trinity College, Cambridge, and between 1999 and 2001 she was a fellow of Wolfson College, Oxford.
-She is forty-three and lives with her husband, children and dog in Cambridge, where she is a Fellow Commoner at Lucy Cavendish College.
+She is forty-four and lives with her husband, children and dog in Cambridge, where she is a Fellow Commoner at Lucy Cavendish College.